eridona/DonaLab-Handbook/README.md

 <br/>
 Medical Services: Our institution's medical services can guide you to professional mental health resources.
 Please refer to [link, phone number] for details.
 Additionally, please consult the institute’s policy on sick leave [Insert Link].<br/>
 <br/>
-Crisis Hotlines: If you or someone you know is in immediate need of support, please contact the National Crisis Hotlines at [phone number(s)].
+Crisis Hotlines: If you or someone you know is in immediate need of support, please contact the National Crisis Hotlines at [phone number(s)].<br/>
 <a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/1-POLICIES/07-Mental-Health">Click here for more examples from the community</a><br/>
 </i>
 </details>